-- In order to remain in good academic standing, students in grades 7-9 are required to maintain a C or higher letter grade average and must successfully pass all subject areas.
-Exceptions may be made for students who have a letter grade average of less than C but who have not failed any courses during the quarter in session. - If a student's academic (non-elective) letter grade average is less than C, or if the student has failed more than one class, that student will be placed on academic probation for the following quarter. - A parent/student/teacher conference will be arranged at this time, during which a written plan of action will be agreed upon and signed by the parent and student. - Supportive helps, possibly including private tutoring or labs at an extra charge, will be recommended and strongly encouraged. - If, at the end of the next nine-week grading period, the student's non-elective G.P.A. has not risen to at least a C, and if that student has not passed all subject areas, the Administration and/or Board will reevaluate the student's placement at Grace Academy. - The student, if allowed to continue at Grace Academy for the current academic year, will remain on academic probation for the ensuing nine-week grading period. - Any student on academic probation is immediately ineligible to participate in Grace Academy's extra-curricular activities.
+- In order to remain in good academic standing, students in grades 7 and up are required to maintain a 74 or higher and must successfully pass all subject areas.
+Exceptions may be made for students who have a grade average of less than 74 but who have not failed any courses during the quarter in session. - If a student's academic (non-elective) letter grade average is less than 74, or if the student has failed more than one class, that student will be placed on academic probation for the following quarter. - A parent/student/teacher conference will be arranged at this time, during which a written plan of action will be agreed upon and signed by the parent and student. - Supportive helps, possibly including private tutoring or labs at an extra charge, will be recommended and strongly encouraged. - If, at the end of the next nine-week grading period, the student's non-elective GPA has not risen to at least a 75, and if that student has not passed all subject areas, the Administration and/or Board will reevaluate the student's placement at Grace Academy. - The student, if allowed to continue at Grace Academy for the current academic year, will remain on academic probation for the ensuing nine-week grading period. - Any student on academic probation is immediately ineligible to participate in Grace Academy's extra-curricular activities.